Gypsy Dreamer Quilts

 Liz Granberg-Jerome, the owner of Gypsy Dreamer Quilts, was born and raised in California's San Francisco Bay Area.
 She moved to Kansas in 1983 to raise her children in the slower paced Midwest, and after more than 30 years fully considers herself a Kansan.

 Liz started quilting in 2006 while caring for her elderly father and quickly made the transition from a lifetime of sewing to becoming passionate about quilting.
 Her quilts have a flavor all their own as she creates unique layouts and color play for one-of-a-kind quilts.
-She considers herself a prolific quilter as she has already made over 80 quilts!
+She considers herself a prolific quilter as she has made well over 100 quilts!
 Liz has entered numerous quilts over the years in the Lyon County, Douglas County, and Kansas State Fairs, as well as the Contra Costa County Fair in California, taking numerous ribbons including many blues and Grand Champions.
 A recent collaboration, pieced by her friend JoAnn and custom quilted by Liz, won the Guild Showcase First Place blue ribbon for Best Machine Applique Quilted Large Quilt at the 2017 Kansas City Regional Quilt Festival.
 Taking the plunge into larger quilt shows, Liz has had several quilts juried into the MQX Quilt Festival when it was held in Springfield, Illinois.

 Liz learned to free motion quilt on her sewing machine where she spent six years quilting everything from mug-rugs to queen size quilts.
 In 2012 she upgraded to a HandiQuilter Sweet 16 sit-down midarm quilting machine.
 Liz offers beginning and intermediate free motion quilting classes on domestic sewing machines and sit-down quilters.